 Gross Foods Number Four, Five and Six: I list these together because they all three look like the same red gelatinous muck.

 >Beets.
 When my kids were babies, I made their baby food.
 Organic veggies and grains, cooked at home, mashed by hand, and tasted by me before I fed it to them.
-I bought the beets, cooked the beets, mashed the beets, tasted the beets, threw up the beets, then dumped the
+I bought the beets, cooked the beets, mashed the beets, tasted the beets, threw up the beets, then dumped the beets in the trash.

 >Canned Cranberry Jelly.
 Looks like beets.
 Wiggles like rubber.
 Everybody puts it on the table at Thanksgiving, but nobody ever really eats it.
 And for good reason.